KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 It invites every player to become the hero of their own remembering.

-This is the essence of your work.
+This is the essence of this work.

 ## The Elder Scrolls and the Water of Life